ivo-toby/contentful-mcp/README.md

 explore-graphql-schema(goal: "articles about marketing")
 ```

-This prompt guides Claude through a systematic exploration of your GraphQL schema with a specific goal in mind.
+This prompt guides the LLM through a systematic exploration of your GraphQL schema with a specific goal in mind.

 #### 2. Build GraphQL Query